Three scores are reported on the GRE® General Test:

 |Verbal Reasoning||130–170, in 1-point increments|

 Any section in which the test taker answers no questions at all is reported as a No Score (NS).

 Approved GRE® score users can also view test takers' Analytical Writing responses, which are authentic samples of an applicant's writing, in the ETS® Data Manager.

 With the ScoreSelect® option, test takers who retake a GRE test can decide which GRE scores from the last five years to send to designated institutions.
 Institutions receive score reports that show the scores that test takers selected to send to them.
 There are no special notations to indicate whether or not other GRE tests have been taken.

-The fastest way to receive scores is through the ETS Data Manager, a secure web-based system that provides fast, convenient score report viewing/printing capabilities.
+The fastest way for institutional score users to receive scores is through the ETS Data Manager, a secure web-based system that provides fast, convenient score report viewing/printing capabilities.
 It is updated twice per week and scores are available in the system for as long as scores are valid.
 Learn more about the ETS Data Manager.